jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 A whole pipeline (scripts and folders structure) for MiSeq analysis.

-Prepare your data and folders:
+Prepare your data and folders (see **Examplefiles**):

 0- keep the same folders and files structure from the repository or the scripts will crash!

 1- Create a folder named Rawdata with all your MiSeq sequence files (e.g. HTS1_test1_S1_L001_R1.fastq.gz, HTS1_test1_S1_L001_R2.fastq.gz)

 You can use the script movefile.py to create this folder

+=> check example files for an example

 2- Create a file with your sample code and sample name (there should be a file named List_samples.txt containing: RWS## (tab) samplename ) \n '

 You can use excel to create this file and save as a Tab Delimited Text (.txt) file

 example of list:

 		HTS1	test1
 		HTS2	test2
 		HTS3	test3

-Note: the first element is a part of name of the file generated from HTS and the second is the name you want the sample to be labelled
+Note: the first element is a part of name of the file generated from HTS and the second is the name you want the sample to be labelled => check example files for an example

 3- Copy the script folder, the 3 scripts named MiSeq_pipeline_V4_SWARM_part(1,2 and 3)_HPC.py from this repository and add all in the folder where you save the List_samples.txt and the rawdata folder (suggestion MiSeq_folder).

 (facultative) 4- primer file should be in the db folder (with the PR2 UTAX.fasta).
 Add a fasta file with your primers such as:

 	'>'V4_f
 	CCAGCASCYGCGGTAATTCC
 	'>'V4.1_f
 	CCAGCAGCCGCGGTAATTCC
 	'>'V4.2_f
 	CCAGCAGCTGCGGTAATTCC
 	'>'V4.3_f
 	CCAGCACCCGCGGTAATTCC
 	'>'V4.4_f
 	CCAGCACCTGCGGTAATTCC
 	'>'V4_r
 	ACTTTCGTTCTTGATYRA
 	'>'V4.1_r
 	ACTTTCGTTCTTGATCAA
 	'>'V4.2_r
 	ACTTTCGTTCTTGATTAA
 	'>'V4.3_r
 	ACTTTCGTTCTTGATCGA
 	'>'V4.4_r
 	ACTTTCGTTCTTGATTGA